Nebraska C-NAFME

 In an effort to recognize the hard work and services the state collegiate chapters provide, the Nebraska Music Education Association will recognize chapters that exceed expectations and stand out in promoting the future of music education in Nebraska.

-In order for the award to be given to the most distinguished chapters each year, as well as making sure our Director of Collegiate Members in the state are functioning in a positive order, all state chapters must provide a brief report of their chapters endeavors during the previous school year to the Director of Collegiate Members by May 1st.
+In order for the award to be given to the most distinguished chapters each year, as well as making sure our Director of Collegiate Members in the state are functioning in a positive order, all state chapters must provide a brief report of their chapter's endeavors during the previous school year to the Director of Collegiate Members by the extended deadline of May 7th.
 The Director of Collegiate Members will then pass along copies of the reports to the selection committee that will select the two chapters of distinction.
 The Director of Collegiate Members will also make copies of the reports and file them away for reference.
 Chapters are allowed and strongly encouraged to send artifacts such as brochures, flyers, meeting minutes, pictures, etc. along with their reports.

 This award is given to at least two chapters that best represent three major areas: Chapter Operations, Service, and Professional Development.
 The selection committee also takes into consideration the presentation/clarity of the report.